paulowe/gcp/cloud-nat-pga.md

 IAP uses your existing project roles and permissions when you connect to VM instances.
 By default, instance owners are the only users that have the IAP Secured Tunnel User role.
 If you want to allow other users to access your VMs using IAP tunneling, you need to grant this role to those users.

 Review Course 2: Implementing Private Google Access and Cloud NAT Lab

+**Private service connections:**

+- Are per VPC network and can be used across all managed services such as Memorystore, Tensorflow and SQL.
+- Are between your VPC network and network owned by Google using a VPC peering, enabling your instances and services to communicate exclusively by using internal IP addresses.
+- Create an isolated project for you on the service-producer side, meaning no other customers share it.
+You will be billed for only the resources you provision.